 - Third degree felony: Up to 3 years in prison and a maximum fine of $10,000

 As you can see, when the charge reaches the felony level, the penalties increase substantially.
 A misdemeanor can carry no more than a year in jail, which typically means a convicted individual will not spend much time behind bars.
 On the other hand, a felony conviction could result in multiple years in prison.
 This is why a defendant must take their domestic violence charges seriously.

 In addition to the basic penalties mentioned above, an individual may also have to pay restitution to the victim, lose child custody rights, be order to move out of their house, have a restraining order placed against them, and be required to enroll in counseling or anger management.

 What is the difference between threat and harm?

 When it comes to determining the penalties you could face for your charges, identifying whether there was simply a threat of violence or an actual act of harm that occurred will play a crucial role.
 For example, if you simply threatened a roommate in a heated fight, you may still be charged with domestic violence, but only as a fourth degree misdemeanor.
 However, if harm was involved, the charge can be escalated to a first degree misdemeanor or even a third degree felony if a defendant has previous convictions or the victim was pregnant.

+If you’ve been arrested or are being investigated for domestic violence, you should not hesitate to contact a trusted Columbus criminal defense attorney from The Meranda Law Firm.
+We provide award-winning defense for individuals facing criminal charges.
 Whether you are facing your first charge of domestic violence or your third, you need to ensure your rights remain protected and your side of the story is heard.
 That is where our firm comes in.